 Excitation-Emission Matrix (EEM) is used with fluorescence spectroscopy for identification and characterization in mixture analysis.
 Recently, EEM has started to become an accepted method for determining the type, quality, and geographical origin of food products.
 To firmly establish EEM as a reliable method for this type of analysis, more references are required, and therefore many more samples should be measured (from hundreds to thousands).

-In order to increase sample throughput, a system has been developed for high-speed 3D fluorescence measurement using the FP-8500 Spectrofluorometer coupled with an MV-3500 multi-channel spectral detector.
+In order to increase sample throughput, a system has been developed for high-speed 3D fluorescence measurement using spectrofluorometer coupled with an multi-channel spectral detector.

 To demonstrate the ease-of-use of this high-speed measurement system, this application note reports the results for the measurement of a variety of olive oil samples.
 In addition, this note shows the use of EEM interpretation for characterizing the olive oil samples.